 The heart is devious above all else; it is perverse—who can understand it?
 I the Lord test the mind and search the heart, to give to all according to their ways, according to the fruit of their doings. —Jeremiah 17:9-10 (NRSV)

-So God tests our hearts and minds in order to reveal to us what it is that we really value and desire.
+So God tests our hearts and minds in order to reveal to us what it is that we really value, desire and believe.
 How does God do this?
 Easy—“sin is not reckoned when there is no law.”
 Therefore, God establishes a law.

 Notice, the law is not given to Adam because he is Eve’s leader. *The law is given to test and reveal the state of the heart and mind: